 Notably, the Court in Crawley considered the increased expense that may result to a nursing home facility if it is directly liable for negligent care provided to its residents.
 The Court opined that “Assigning [nursing facilities] a duty which imputes direct liability ideally creates a consequence of increased oversight and care for those Appellant looks after.
 While this may come at the risk of increased cost, so be it… properly skilled nursing care at an increased cost is a far better consequence than negligent care provided at a lower cost.”

-If you’re concerned that your loved one may be suffering from neglect or abuse at an elder care facility in New Jersey or Pennsylvania, it is critically important that you speak with a nursing home neglect lawyer right away.
-To arrange for a confidential legal consultation completely free of charge, call nursing home abuse attorney Brent Wieand at (800) 481-5206, or contact our law offices online.
+If you’re concerned that your loved one may be suffering from neglect or abuse at an elder care facility in New Jersey or Pennsylvania, it is critically important that you speak with a nursing home abuse lawyer in Philadelphia, PA right away.
+To arrange for a confidential PA nursing home law firm legal consultation completely free of charge, call nursing home lawyer in Philadelphia, PA Brent Wieand at (888) 789-3161, or contact our law offices online.